Byesol/Introduction-to-Visual-Media-Programming/README.md

 # visual-media

-These programs are programs of visuasl media class
+These programs are programs of sogang Introduction to Visual media Programming